- Non-Recourse factoring is a widely used term

 There are no set industry standards, so pay attention to the details before you sign an agreement.

-It’s worth mentioning that a non-recourse invoice factoring agreement does not offer protection against customer disputes or late payments.
-You would still be liable, for example, if your customer:
+It’s worth mentioning that a non-recourse invoice factoring agreement does not usually offer protection against customer disputes or late payments.
+In most cased you would still be liable if your customer:

 - Cancels an unfulfilled order